mstefarov/cloudBox/README.md

 ## Web Server

 The Web server provides the website front-end to the server, allowing users to change settings of their worlds.
-This server is optional.
+It also operates an API that websites can query from.

 # What makes cloudBox special

 ## Feature-rich

-cloudBox has a lot of features that other server softwares do not have: These include user scripting, a robust web interface, distributed realm mode, chat channels, while having basic features of a modern server, such as ranks, /blb (/cuboid) and world manipulation tools, etc. It also supports OpenClassic clients.
+cloudBox has a lot of features that other server softwares do not have: These include user scripting, a robust web interface, realm mode, chat channels, while having basic features of a modern server, such as user groups, /blb (/cuboid) and world manipulation tools, etc. It also supports CPE (Classic Protocol Extension) clients and heartbeats to ClassiCube.

 ## High-Performance

-cloudBox is designed to hold hundreds or even thousands of people with ease.
+cloudBox is designed to hold hundreds or even thousands of players simultaneously with ease.
 As it is designed to allow horizonal scaling, more World Servers can be added to handle extra traffic easily.
 All Servers also employ caching, such as memcached, to decrease query amounts and speed up performance.
 World Servers "juggle" world files under the guidance of the Hub Server to maintain balance between World Servers.

 ## Flexibility

 The configuration file is easy to nagivate while proving a lot of options to fine-tune the system. cloudBox is designed to be horizontally scaled - you can add as many World Servers as you want to balance the load.
-The ranks system most users use have been upgraded to a usergroup system, where server admins can select commands users in the usergroup can run, along with other settings.
+The ranks system most users use have been upgraded to a user group system, where server admins can select commands users in the user group can run, along with other settings.

 ## Extensibility